The Ultimate Guide to Marketing Analytics in 2020: Templates, Examples, Case Studies, Reports & Dashboards

 Tracking your data isn’t going to be very effective without consistent documentation.
-You should have daily, weekly, monthly, and even yearly views of your campaigns performance in order to measure granular progress by the day, and bigger progress overtime.
+You should have daily, weekly, monthly, and even yearly views of your active campaigns performance in order to measure granular progress by the day, and bigger progress overtime.
 It’s also important to note major changes that could impact your data, like a website overhaul, product announcement, or the start of a new campaign.
 If you haven’t already started documenting, make sure you note baseline metrics so you have something to measure future progress against.

 It’s no secret that tracking data manually is a major time suck.
 In fact, some marketers spend nearly 40 hours every week on data collection and reporting.
 There are far better ways to invest your time and energy, like optimizing your campaigns and simply thinking strategically about what you can be doing better.
 Think about whether it makes sense to hire a full-time employee who is dedicated to data management.
 Or, consider automating parts of the process to save time.